 Auckland Transport had the boarding data from school buses showing some were likely packed beyond set limits, new documents shows.
 The data also shows tepid use of certain services despite reviews of boarding data according to AT.

-Documents obtained by The Collegian under the Official Information Act reveal AT’s internal boarding data from the three school buses servicing Macleans College between May and June.
+Documents obtained by The Collegian under the Local Government Official Information and Meetings Act reveal AT’s internal boarding data from the three school buses servicing Macleans College between May and June.

 |Average after-school patronage for Macleans College school buses run by Go Bus between May-June 2018 (excluding days of early finish)|